+NAME AGE DIRECTOR SINCE TERM EXPIRES POSITIONS WITH THE COMPANY

+Richard D. Ennen 70 1980 2000 Chairman of the Board and Director

+Roderick R. Baty 44 1995 2000 President, Chief Executive Officer and Director

+Deborah Ennen Bagierek 46 1994 1998 Director

+Michael D. Huff 50 1980 1998 Director

+G. Ronald Morris 61 1994 1999 Director

+Michael E. Werner 53 1995 1998 Director

+Steven T. Warshaw 49 1997 1999 Director

-NAME - AGE DIRECTOR SINCE TERM EXPIRES POSITIONS WITH THE COMPANY Richard D. Ennen 69 1980 1997 Chairman of the Board, Chief Executive Officer and Director James J. Mitchell 57 1994 1999 President, Chief Operating Officer and Director Roderick R. Baty 43 1995 1997 Vice President, Chief Financial Officer and Director Deborah Ennen Bagierek 45 1994 1998 Director Michael D. Huff 49 1980 1998 Director G. Ronald Morris 60 1994 1999 Director Michael E. Werner 52 1995 1998 Director and implementation of the Company's business strategy rather than the day-to-day operations of the Company.
+Richard D. Ennen is the principal founder of the Company and has been the Chairman of the Board and a director of the Company since its formation in 1980.
+He served as Chief Executive Officer of the Company from its inception until 1997 and as President of the Company from its inception until 1990.
+In recent years, Mr. Ennen has focused on the development and implementation of the Company's business strategy rather than the day-to-day operations of the Company.
 Prior to forming the Company, Mr. Ennen held various management and executive positions with Hoover Precision Products, Inc. (formerly Hoover Universal, Inc.), a division of Tsubakimoto Precision Products Co.
 Ltd, including Corporate Vice President and General Manager of the ball and roller division.
-Mr. Ennen has over 40 years of experience in the anti-friction bearing industry.
+Mr. Ennen has over 40 years of experience in the antifriction bearing industry.